Vincent-the-gamer/sumire/README.md

     },
     pixiv: {
       mode: 'r18',
-      phpSessId: 'xxxx' // pass your phpSessId in cookie if you encounter authorization issue.
+      phpSessId: 'xxxx' // pass your phpSessId in cookie if you encounter authentication issue.
     }
   }
 )